williamwiebe/ls-tooling/README.md

-This repo contains two scripts for downloading audio and images from an RSS feed.
+This repo contains scripts for downloading audio and images from RSS feeds.